Council Tree Removal Applications Sydney: Report and Evidence Guide

 - Notification: Written notice of the decision

 Most Sydney councils aim to process straightforward tree removal applications within 2-4 weeks, though complex cases or applications during busy periods may take longer.
-Having our team conduct a pre-application consultation can help streamline this process by ensuring all required information is properly prepared before submission.
+A pre-application consultation can help identify the information likely to be useful before submission.

 Step 6: Addressing Conditions or Rejections